 Ongoing Medical Treatment

-We always encourage car accident victims in California to never agree to an insurance settlement until after they have completed all medical care related to their injuries.
+We always encourage car accident victims in California to never agree to an insurance settlement for their personal injury claim until after they have completed all medical care related to their injuries.
 As soon as an individual signs an agreement with an insurance carrier, that essentially ends the case.
 There will really be no way to go back and recover more compensation at a later date.

 You should never agree to an insurance settlement until after your doctor says you have reached maximum medical recovery, which is the point where any further medical treatment will be unlikely to improve your condition.
 Depending on the severity of the injuries, this can take some time.

-After a settlement agreement has been reached with the insurance carrier, it will not take very long for you to receive the final settlement check.
+After a settlement agreement has been reached in your car accident case with the insurance carrier, it will not take very long for you to receive the final settlement check.
 Typically, you will receive the check within a week after you sign the final agreement.
 Again, we caution against rushing to receive a settlement.
 We recommend working with a skilled Irvine car accident attorney who can examine the facts of your case and help you deal with the insurance carriers involved.